 Why does Google recommend you limit the number of links to 100?
 It used to be that Google would only index up to 100 kilobytes of a page…that equalled to about 100 links.
 Now Google can easily index a page much larger than that.

 So, what happens if you decide to place more than 100 links on a page?
 Google might crawl you and look at you like a spammer.

 However, what you do might be legitimate, and having over a hundred links, like Cutts does, can also work if it is justified.
 In that case, you will only pass on a limited amount of PageRank because there are tons of links on that page.

 How the user experiences the page is more important these days than PageRank or pure SEO measures, so limiting 100 links to a page is a good idea.

 One of the best ways to get your content out of the archives and delivering SEO value to your site is by creating a hub page of your best content.

 For example, you could divide content into beginner, novice and expert advice on a particular topic and then link to all that content on a single page.
-And you could break it down by themes like Problogger does on their Archive page:
+You could also break it down by themes like Problogger does on its Archive page:

 Limit your ad space

 It’s plain and simple: when it comes to designing your blog for awesome SEO, you’ve got to limit the number of ads you use.
 If you don’t, you’ll slow down your load time, which will hurt your traffic.

 From a user standpoint, people despise ads and give a thumbs down to sites with too many of them.
 If you absolutely must use ads, then look at your analytics to determine the top two or three highest-performing ads, and then cut the rest.